Unthought Environments: videos

 The Renaissance Society’s website offers an alternate platform to highlight a selection of these moving image works, which will be viewable online here for a limited time.
 The videos featured here further extend the horizons of the show, suggesting a number of additional pathways back out into the world.

-These videos are available to view online for the duration of the exhibition, February 17–April 8.
+These videos were available to view online for the duration of the exhibition, February 17–April 8, 2018.

 Mesoamerica: The Hurricane Effect, 2015

 HD video, 16 minutes 20 seconds

 Edgardo Aragón’s video centers on an area in Mexico where infrastructural vulnerability, “forces of nature,” and incursions of corporate power converge, to the detriment of the communities there.
 An area hit heavily by hurricanes, Cachimbo, on the border between the states of Oaxaca and Chiapas, has to rebuild its infrastructure every year.
 The Mesoamerican Integration and Development Project, a multimillion venture financed by the United States, has invested in infrastructure, electricity, and transportation systems in the region, but corruption has funneled most of the benefit to foreign companies.
 Although Cachimbo is near one of Mesoamerican power plants, it has no electricity supply apart from a fragile solar power system.
 In the video, Aragón travels to Cachimbo, passing through a landscape of wind turbines that send their power north to Oaxaca.
 He brings with him a battery charged in Oaxaca, a gesture that returns the electricity to the community in Cachimbo, where it should have stayed.

 HD video, 11 minutes 24 seconds